symonr9/gospel-initiative/README.md

 - The phone device you are trying to connect to must be on the same WiFi network as the laptop.
 - The `.env` file doesn't get updated unless you restart the expo server.

+## Dev Build

+- `eas build:configure`
+   - Will generate eas.json file if you don't already have it.
+- `eas build --profile development --platform ios`

 ## Steps for Deployment

 [Link](https://docs.expo.dev/build/setup/)